-Its hardness is due to the fact that it is composed of around 40% solid fat butter, the Hardness is category 10 and works as a primary oil in a lotion bar, because of Cocoa butters hardness, it is a great additive in lotions and works really well as a thickener.
+Its hardness is due to the fact that it is composed of around 40% solid fat butter, the hardness is category 10 and works as a primary oil in a lotion bar, because of the cocoa butters hardness, it is a great additive in lotions and works really well as a thickener.

 This is taken from the seed kernel of the fruit of the Mango tree, or Mangifera indica.

-Whilst it is softer then Cocoa butter, it is still quite solid at room temperature, with an overall hardness of 8.
+Whilst it is softer than Cocoa butter, it is still quite solid at room temperature, with an overall hardness of 8.

-i really like the texture of this ingredient, it doesn’t go grainy once melted, and it tends to be less greasy than some of the other richly moisturising butters, and it works great as an emollient.
+We really like the texture of this ingredient, it doesn’t go grainy once melted, and it tends to be less greasy than some of the other rich moisturising butters, and it works great as an emollient.

 You can use up to 50% of Mango as a base blend.

-Derived from the seeds of the Karite tree, it is known as Butyrosperum parkii.
+Derived from the seeds of the Karite tree, it is known as Butyrospermum parkii.